Rajesh-VPai/JavaCalculus/README.md

 This is just High School Mathematics Maths Formulae with Java Lambda Calculus Code.
 This has been been tested for:
 1. Constant Coefficients (Integer , Double )
-2. X Term (Polynomial) (Can be any primary Variable: z, a1, ao, an, a123 etc)
+2. X Term (Polynomial) (Can be any primary Variable: z, a1, ao, an, a123 , t etc)

 Work In Progress (Future Development):
 1. Independent Constants: dy/dx(ax+b) where a & b are independent constants with respect to x.